It’s supposed to get up to to 92 degrees today. Time to make this soup again, and share it with new readers.

-Because I semi-vacation when the Alpha Dude in my life is up here in Vermont visiting, I tend to work very pedal-to-the-metal when I’m here solo.
-I eat more simply, too, both because I’m the one cooking, shopping and doing the dishes and because, again, I’m spending a lot of time catching up on all the work I didn’t do while he was here plus my regular work (I’m a self-employed writer!
-I get to choose which 70 hours of the week I want to work!)
-(I am not complaining.
-I love what I do, so the line between work and play is sketchy at best).
+I semi-vacation when Alpha Dude is up here in Vermont visiting (he lives in New York).
+So, I tend to work pedal-to-the-metal when solo.
+I eat more simply, too: I’m the one cooking, shopping and doing the dishes and, again, I’m catching up on all the work I didn’t do while he was here plus regular work (I’m a self-employed writer!
+I choose which 70 hours of the week I want to work!.)
+(Not complaining.
+I love what I do; the line between work and play is blessedly sketchy.)

 But.
 This doesn’t mean I don’t eat well.

 For years, one hot weather staple almost always in my fridge is a large container of Cucumber-Yogurt-Green-Grape-Mint Soup.
 I am sure I sip or spoon a bathtub’s worth each summer.
 I often bring it to potlucks or serve it to friends at summer dinners.
 It is almost always extremely well-received (except for the very occasional person who dislikes the acidic tang of non-sweet yogurt, or who can’t wrap his or her mind around cold soup).

 To me and most people, though, it is just the ultimate in refreshing, #summerfood supreme.

 Yet also healthy, so easy to make, and ready and willing in the fridge.

 Although I gave a recipe for it in Passionate Vegetarian, where it’s poetically titled “Lunar Gazpacho”, the truth is that while I follow the basic outlines of that recipe, I never follow the measurements.
 Thus it never comes out exactly the same way.
 Sometimes it’s thicker, sometimes thinner, sometimes smooth, sometimes chunky.
 It’s always a little sweet from the grapes and usually zinged with mint (though sometimes I use other herbs).